Relintai/pandemonium_engine_docs/usage/rendering/multiple_resolutions.md

 Note:

-    The Godot editor itself is always marked as DPI-aware.
+    The Pandemonium editor itself is always marked as DPI-aware.
 Running the project from the editor will only be DPI-aware if **Allow Hidpi** is enabled in the Project Settings.